 Sometimes we take our phones for granted.
 They’re powerful, incredible devices that we tend to misuse without meaning to.
-Some common mistakes you’re making with your smartphone now could damage its battery and reduce your smartphone’s lifespan.
+Some common mistakes you’re making with your smartphone now could damage its battery and reduce its lifespan.

-We’ll explain how to take care of your smartphone properly moving forward to avoid these common mistakes.
+We’ll explain how to properly take care of your smartphone to avoid these common mistakes.

 Stop using cheap chargers